It has been 22 years since our company, Techno AP, was founded, and we

 superior resolution holds greater significance than detection efficiency.

-Efficiency primarily depends on the detector itself, whereas resolution
+Efficiency primarily depends on the measuremtent of the detector, whereas resolution

 is influenced by both the detector and its associated circuitry.

-Thus, the radiation measurement circuit's paramount role is to process
+Thus, the radiation measurement circuit's paramount role is to measure

 for 1.33 MeV and 0.708 keV for 122 keV, demonstrating outstanding performance.